BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 V - OFFICERS

-5.1 There shall be eight officers of the Association, as follows: a President, a Vice-President, a Secretary, a Treasurer, and four directors.
-One of these eight shall act as public relations officer and two as examinations officer.
-These eight officers shall constitute the Board of Directors.
-The outgoing President shall sit on the Council as Past President for a period of only one year.
+5.1 There shall be a minimum of three and a maximum of eight officers of the Association, as follows: a President, a Vice-President (optional), a Secretary (optional), a Treasurer, an Exam Coordinator and up to three other officers.
+These officers shall constitute the Board of Directors.
+The outgoing President may sit on the Board of Directors as Past President for a period of only one year in an advisory role.

-5.2 The offices of President, Vice-President, either Secretary or Treasurer and examinations officers shall be filled by certified members in good standing; all other positions may be filled by members in any category.
+5.2 The offices of President and Vice-President shall be filled by certified members in good standing; all other positions may be filled by members in any eligible category.

 5.3 Officers shall be elected at the Annual General Meeting and shall hold office until the next AGM.